Geo-ID: Test-Time Geometric Consensus for Cross-View Consistent Intrinsics: Experiments

 \subsection{Applications}

 We demonstrate the utility of cross-view consistent intrinsics by enabling relightable and editable neural scene representations.
 To this end, we train a triangular mesh-based neural scene representation using MeshSplatting~\cite{Held2025MeshSplattingDR} on albedo maps predicted by \method for indoor scenes from Mip-NeRF~360.
 To isolate intrinsic appearance, we replace RGB inputs with predicted albedo maps and disable spherical-harmonic lighting effects by setting $\texttt{sh\_degree}=0$.
 We follow the original MeshSplatting training setup using monocular depth from Depth Anything~V2~\cite{Yang2024DepthAV} and surface normals from StableNormals~\cite{Ye2024StableNormalRD}, without further modifications.
-We provide qualitative demonstrations of relighting and material editing in \Cref{fig:downstream} as quantitative evaluation of relighting quality would require ground-truth intrinsics and lighting, which are unavailable for real-world scenes.
+While a direct quantitative evaluation of relighting quality would require ground-truth intrinsics and lighting that are unavailable for real-world scenes, we quantify the downstream benefit of consistency through albedo novel-view synthesis (\Cref{tab:downstream}) and provide qualitative demonstrations of relighting and material editing in \Cref{fig:downstream}.